Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 born in 1948 in Westfalen.
 Qualified psychologist and psychotherapist.

-a teacher in technical colleges and specialized secondary
+teacher in technical colleges and specialized secondary schools

-as a behavioral therapist in psychiatry.
-1989 Doctorate work
+therapist in psychiatry.
+1989 Doctorate work on the therapeutic

-Running for the Mind: A Path to Spiritual Balance), 5th
+for the Mind: A Path to Spiritual Balance), 5th edition

-edition 2009, editor of Fortschritte in Lauftherapie (Advances
+2009, editor of Fortschritte in Lauftherapie (Advances in

 disorders, clinical social work and quality assurance in social